Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Conclusion

 \section{Conclusion}

-In this paper, we propose a hybrid formulation with online partitioning to solve the real-time camera pose estimation problem in a quasi-distributed manner.
-Our partitioning scheme effectively ensures the strong connectivity between the cameras and the blocks, such that the pose estimation accuracy is significantly improved.
-With the propagation of intermediate computation values, our proposed self-adaptive Levenberg-Marquardt solver of a proven quadratic convergence rate further enhances the efficiency of local BA.
-The inter-block dense data association enables us to introduce single rotation averaging for the global alignment, as to avoid the high computational costs and explicit loop closings in conventional global BA frameworks.
-Clear outperformances against state-of-the-art monocular systems with conventional BA further demonstrate the practicality and robustness of our proposed approach.
+\XL{In this paper, we propose a hybrid real-time camera pose estimation formulation with online partitioning.
+Our partitioning scheme ensures the strong connectivity between the cameras such that the pose estimation accuracy is significantly improved.
+With the propagation of intermediate computation values, our modified Levenberg-Marquardt solver further enhances the local BA efficiency.
+The inter-block dense data association enables us to introduce single rotation averaging for the global alignment, as to avoid the high computational costs and explicit loop closures in conventional global BA frameworks.
+Clear outperformances against state-of-the-art monocular systems with conventional BA further demonstrate the practicality and robustness of our proposed approach. }

 { }